-If you have any questions about how to read the exposure meter to control exposure on your digital camera, let us know in the comments.
+If you have any questions about how to read the exposure meter to control exposure on your camera, let us know in the comments.

-Also, we love good news, so if our tips on using your camera’s exposure meter (exposure indictor) have helped you to understand how to control exposure, share that too.
+Also, I love good news, so if my tips on using your camera’s exposure meter (aka exposure indictor) have helped you to understand how to control exposure, share that too.